whoIsClownHere/Blockchain-arbitrage-analysis/README.md

 ├──────────────────────────┬───────────────────────────────────────────┤
 │  CLASSIC ARBITRAGE       │  NEW SPREAD STRATEGY                      │
 ├──────────────────────────┼───────────────────────────────────────────┤
-│  Buy low on exchange A   │  Enter on spread detection                │ │  Simultaneously sell on  │  Hold position through spread window      │ │  exchange B              │  Exit on spread compression               │ ├──────────────────────────┼───────────────────────────────────────────┤
+│  Buy low on exchange A   │  Enter long and short on spread detection │ │  Simultaneously sell on  │  Hold position through spread window      │ │  exchange B              │  Exit on spread compression               │ ├──────────────────────────┼───────────────────────────────────────────┤